MastaKoch/homework1/README.md

 <img width="598" alt="new-css" src="https://user-images.githubusercontent.com/72670039/97046381-4802c580-1545-11eb-890e-a2d675c3fefe.png">

 Just to clarify, these two codes accomplish the same thing.
 The differentiating factor is the readability between the lengthy original CSS and the new-and-improved CSS code.

+## What makes mine special?

+Not only did I clean up the code entirely in the HTML and CSS files, I also left it better off than how I found it.
+After seriously condensing code, I did make it more accessible for users while retaining the website's primary properties.

+## Feel free to...

+Open my code in VS Code!
+Please examine the differences and see exactly what I am trying to convey to you.
+I hope you enjoy my page :)